The Polish Composers Who Recreated Outer Space

 While Poland was obviously not in the front row of the powers competing in the space race, it did engage successfully in an altogether different race.
 Its stake was representing what space and alien civilisations may actually sound like.

-The 2-CD box set Pole Reports from Space brings together some of the most mind-boggling futuristic soundscapes and sound-tracks created by Polish and Eastern European composers during the space race era.
-The inspiration for many of them came from social realist sci-fi film productions and the writings of the sci-fi pioneer Stanisław Lem, who appears on this album as a trailblazing theorist of sci-fi music.
-But the real heroes of the new album released by Bołt Records are the people behind the production of the bizarre sounds of the cosmos, working in the midst of the mundane Socialist reality of Communist Poland.
+Lovers of forgotten musical collections will find the 2-CD box set Pole Reports from Space brings together some of the most mind-boggling futuristic soundscapes and soundtracks created by Polish and Eastern European composers during the space race era.
+The inspiration for many of them came from social realist sci-fi film productions and the writings of the sci-fi pioneer Stanisław Lem, who appears on the album as a trailblazing theorist of sci-fi music.
+But the real heroes of this Bôłt Records album are the people behind the production of the bizarre sounds of the cosmos, working in the midst of the mundane socialist reality of communist-era Poland.

-As Daniel Muzyczuk suggests in his essay from The Pole Reports from Space booklet, the success of the film and music for the Silent Star (the film was also screened in the US, however under the title The Star of Death, and with an altogether different soundtrack) was one of the reasons why a substantial part of the commissions coming from then on to the PRES dealt with computer sounds, futuristic devices, aliens and interplanetary space itself.
+As Daniel Muzyczuk suggests in his essay from the Pole Reports from Space booklet, the success of the film and music for The Silent Star (the film was also screened in the US, but under the title The Star of Death, and with an altogether different soundtrack) was one of the reasons why a substantial part of the commissions coming from then on to the PRES dealt with computer sounds, futuristic devices, aliens and interplanetary space itself.
 As Bolesław Błaszczyk, another contributor to the album’s booklet, puts it:

 Whenever voices for green aliens were needed in a film, Warsaw engineers were called to the rescue.